neraiv/autonomus_car_sim_base_ros2/README.md

 # Install Yolov5 requiremnts
-Simply navigate to ../autonomus_car_sim_base_ros2/yolov5 directory and
+1) Simply navigate to ../autonomus_car_sim_base_ros2/yolov5 directory and

 pip install -r requirements.txt
  -> Some libraries may not install properly.
 Install them manually.

+2) create weights/ directory inside the package and add ur Yolov5 model

 # Gazebo Models
 This package has a car model, a race field and 17 traffic signs.
 Gazebo Sensors can't see gazebo models autside gazebo workspace, so to be